baetis-ma/testbench/index.md

 quartus_pgm -m jtag -o "p;/home/mark/Desktop/max1000-oscope/output_files/oscope.pof"  (program fpga eprom)
 ```
 ##### The file command in the base directory has several other useful commands.
 The logic.qsf file can be used to add pin hookups and configuration and add to project.
-## 12. Conculding Remarks
+## 12. Concluding Remarks
 ##### This board make a very functional test bench that is very easy to use.
 To use the board it is plugged into a usb port (which supplies power) and either the `./oscope | gnuplot` or './logic | gnuplot` program launched in a terminal.
-While the gnuplot screen is updating with new traces several times a secong the user can modify timebase, number of samples, triggering and display fine tuning commands from the terminal in realtime.
+While the gnuplot screen is updating with new traces several times a second the user can modify timebase, number of samples, triggering and display fine tuning commands from the terminal in realtime.
-##### The MAX1000 boards are availble for anout forty dollars.
+##### The MAX1000 boards are available for about forty dollars.
 The programming code is free to download and use.
 ##### This code could be used with many Altera FPGAs, adding an external Analog to Digital Converter (or forgoing the Oscilloscope portion) would require relatively few changes to the firmware.
-Moving to another companies firmware would involved modifing the pll, adc and sram modules built with qsys.
+Moving to another companies firmware would involved modifying the pll, adc and sram modules built with qsys.